jonaphael/dojot-verne/README.md

 ![cached image](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/mprevide/dojot-verne/doc_sol/docs/plant_uml/mqtt/seq_sec_client)

-Fig. 2 - Client retrive certificates from PKI (EJBCA)
+Fig. 2 - Client retrives certificates from PKI (EJBCA)

 The process of obtaining certificates for VerneMQ instances (broker) follows the same steps as for the client, with some more (Fig. 3):